Witches' Sabbath (The Great He-Goat): Restoration

-Between 1874 and 1878 restorer Salvador Martinez Cubells removed more than 140 cm of landscape and sky to the right of the postulant witch, where the paint had been badly damaged.
+Between 1874 and 1878, restorer Salvador Martinez Cubells removed more than 140 centimeters (55 inches) of landscape and sky to the right of the postulant witch, where the paint had been badly damaged.
 This alteration significantly shifted the work's centre of balance; the young woman was no longer near the middle of the composition, thus reducing both her prominence and the possibility that she was seen to be the focus of the work.

 Some art historians believe the removed area on the right was beyond restoration, given how unlikely it is that a large section of a painting by an artist of Goya's stature would be lightly discarded.
 However, the removal may have been for aesthetic reasons, with the resultant empty space intended to bring balance to a canvas perceived as overlong.
 If this was Cubells' reasoning, it was misguided (he was not an accomplished painter and lacked insight into Goya's intentions); Goya had often used empty space to dramatic and evocative effect, as seen in The Dog from the same series, and his print Unfortunate Events in the Front Seats of the Ring of Madrid, and the Death of the Mayor of Torrejón.

 In both works, Goya left large empty areas in what seems to have been a reaction against contemporary conventions of balance and harmony.
-This approach became highly influential on modern artists such as Francis Bacon, who greatly admired Goya's depiction of what Bacon described as "the void".
+This approach became highly influential on modern painters such as Francis Bacon, who greatly admired Goya's depiction of what Bacon described as "the void".

 Condition

 The painting is in poor condition.
 Time and a complicated transfer involving mounting crumbling plaster onto canvas lead to structural damage and paint loss.
 It was seriously damaged even before its removal from the walls of Goya's home; the base of dry plaster may have contributed to its early deterioration.
 Frescos completed on dry (rather than wet) plaster cannot survive for a long period on a roughened surface.
-Evan Connell believes that in applying oil to plaster Goya "made a technical mistake that all but guaranteed disintegration".
+Evan Connell believed that in applying oil to plaster Goya "made a technical mistake that all but guaranteed disintegration".

 Many of the Black Paintings were significantly altered during the restoration of the 1870s, and critic Arthur Lubow describes the works hanging in the Prado today as "at best a crude facsimile of what Goya painted".
 We know the effect of many of Martinez Cubells' changes from his accounts, but they inevitably lack objectivity.
 More reliable are two overlapping photographs taken in preparation for the restoration by Jean Laurent, now in the Courtauld Institute's Witt Library.
 (Note: Laurent took seven confirmed photographs of the series and two more are probably his work.)
 They show the painting in situ in the Quinta del Sordo and are the most reliable indicators of its appearance before restoration.